 Functions of Vitamin E in the Body

-Vitamin E plays several crucial roles in the human body:
+Vitamin E performs several crucial functions in the human body:

 - Antioxidant: Protects cells from damage caused by free radicals, contributing to cellular and DNA health.